 These green leaves are packed with protein, fiber, vitamins A, C, E and K, thiamin, vitamin B6, folate, calcium, iron, magnesium, phosphorus, potassium, copper, and manganese.

 A study conducted by Rutgers University says, “eating two pounds of spinach per day may increase muscle growth by up to 20 percent.”

 Sweet Potatoes are one of the best Superfoods to build muscle and strength.

 As the nutrition part, It is pretty similar to the oats which you can intake to increase the consumption of carbs.

 Sweet Potatoes are loaded with many nutrients and Vitamins such as B6, C, E, D, and Iron, Copper, Magnesium, Quercetin.
 Eat them roasted or Grilled.

-Almonds are also considered good for a bodybuilding diet due to Protein and Fiber content inside.
-Almonds are packed with many antioxidants that fight free radicals.
+Almonds are also considered good for a bodybuilding diet due to high Protein and Fiber content inside.
+This dry fruit is also packed with many antioxidants that help your body to fight free radicals.

-This dry fruit lowers the risk of high cholesterol and heart diseases.
-Eat one ounce or 28gms of Almonds daily soaked or roasted.
+Eating almonds lower the risk of high cholesterol and heart diseases.
+Eat one ounce or 28gms of almonds daily, soaked or roasted.

-We always prefer the vegetarian foods in our Superfood lists.
+We prefer vegetarian foods.
 But if you are non-vegetarian then you have many other options available, you can include in your diet.

 No matter what you are(vegetarian or non-vegetarian), Water is essential for you.
 So try to drink plenty of water throughout the day and take good sleep.